tox-dev/tox/.github/CONTRIBUTING.md

 ## Development Documentation

-Our [development documentation](http://tox.readthedocs.org/en/latest/development.html#development) contains details on how to get started with contributing to ``virtualenv``, and details of our development processes.
+Our [development documentation](http://tox.readthedocs.org/en/latest/development.html#development) contains details on how to get started with contributing to ``tox``, and details of our development processes.